 Additional supporting media such as videos, audio files, downloadable activities, powerpoints and interactives, are desirable but not essential.

-MyLearning gender policy
+MyLearning gender and diversity policy

 MyLearning seeks to represent peoples of all diversity, both in the present day, and through the historical record, as far as we are able.
 We acknowledge that we have gaps in our content, and we are actively working to address these, both internally, and with our external contributors.
 MyLearning is committed to gender equality, including non-binary and trans identities.